Open Autonomous Intelligence Initiative

 How to Review the OAII Base Model and Open SGI MVP

-The goal is not consensus or endorsement.
-The goal is clear, substantive critique.
+The goal is not agreement or endorsement.
+The goal is clear, structural critique.

 1.1 Systems & Architecture Reviewers